Lindenhurst station: History

 Lindenhurst station is typical of the elevated Babylon Branch stations that were rebuilt during the mid-to-late 20th century.
-It was originally built by the South Side Railroad of Long Island on October 28, 1867, as "Wellwood" It was renamed "Breslau" in 1870, after developers Thomas Welwood and Charles S. Schleier renamed the community after their native Breslau in German Empire, then was renamed "Lindenhurst" in 1891.
-The station burned down suspiciously on January 22, 1901.
+It was originally built by the South Side Railroad of Long Island on October 28, 1867 as Wellwood.
+It was renamed Breslau in 1870, after developers Thomas Welwood and Charles S. Schleier renamed the community after their native Breslau in the German Empire, then was renamed Lindenhurst in 1891.
+The station burned down on January 22, 1901.
 The second station was built in 1902.

 This station was replaced with a temporary station with high-level platforms on October 25, 1968, when construction of the current elevated station was started.
 The current elevated station was opened on August 7, 1973, and was renovated in the early 2000s, along with much of the rest of the Babylon line.
 The 1902 station was moved to a private location and restored as a museum in 1971.

-21st century

 In 2023, the MTA agreed to make the Amityville, Copiague, and Lindenhurst stations wheelchair-accessible to settle a lawsuit.
 The elevator at Lindenhurst opened on June 28, 2024, making the station compliant with the Americans with Disabilities Act of 1990.